Frequently asked questions

 Q: When will we get to see the images from our wedding?

 A: 10 weeks after your wedding.
 I know, I know… this feels like an eternity but I need time and thank all of my clients for understanding and respecting this.
 We edit all our our weddings ourselves.
 Some months and seasons have a lot more weddings/projects than others so it can take longer to get each wedding/project out.
 I do not rush edit or deliver photos.
 I edit each wedding/project in order as it was shot on my calendar.
 Every project has a due date in my calendar so your images are not forgotten about.
 Emailing me and asking about your images is just fine!
 I always love to hear from my couples and clients but just in advance they wont be ready until the due date.

 A: As soon as the images are uploaded to the gallery, I will send you an email with a the link to your gallery.
 Within that gallery you will find a button that lets you download the high res images immediately and directly to any device you are using!
 It’s so easy and fast.
 You will immediately have all of your high res images for use.

 Q: Do you offer albums ?

 A: Yes.
 We believe in and hold value to real life tangible prints and albums.
-We offer high end luxury and elegant albums for our clients.
+We offer high-end luxury and elegant albums for our clients.
 We believe that not only are albums so important to have but the quality of your album is extremely important.
-Our albums are made to be past down from generation to generation.
+Our albums are made to be passed down from generation to generation.
 With every purchase of an album you have the option of adding up to 4 discounted parent albums.
-Email me with any inquires and I’d love to fill you in on the goodies.
+Email me with any inquiries and I’d love to fill you in on the goodies.
 If you continue to read the faq’s there is more information about albums as well.